United Church of Christ

-The United Church of Christ (UCC) is a socially liberal mainline Protestant Christian denomination based in the United States, with historical and confessional roots in the Congregational, Restorationist, Continental Reformed, and Lutheran traditions, and with approximately 4,600 churches and 712,000 members.
-The UCC is a historical continuation of the General Council of Congregational Christian churches founded under the influence of New England Puritanism.
-Moreover, it also subsumed the third largest Calvinist group in the country, the German Reformed.
-Notably, its modern members have theological and socioeconomic stances which are often very different from those of its predecessors.
+The United Church of Christ (UCC) is a mainline Protestant Christian denomination based in the United States.
+It is a United Protestant denomination that formed as the result of a merger of the General Council of the Congregational Christian Churches, the Evangelical and Reformed Church, and the Afro-Christian Convention, denominations which were themselves the result of earlier unions of churches in the Anabaptist, Congregational, Continental Reformed, Lutheran, and Restorationist traditions.
+The churches that came into the UCC through the General Council of Congregational Christian Churches can trace their historic roots back to the New England Puritans.
+Moreover, it also subsumed the third-largest Calvinist group in the country, the German Reformed.

-The Evangelical and Reformed Church, General Council of the Congregational Christian Churches, and the Afro-Christian Convention, united on June 25, 1957, to form the UCC.
-The Evangelical and Reformed Church and the General Council of Congregational Christian Churches were themselves the result of earlier unions and had their roots in Congregational, Lutheran, Evangelical, and Reformed denominations.
-At the end of 2014, the UCC's 5,116 congregations claimed 979,239 members, primarily in the U.S. In 2025, Pew Research estimated that 0.4 percent of the U.S. population, or 1 million adult adherents, self-identified with the United Church of Christ.
+The General Council of the Congregational Christian Churches, Evangelical and Reformed Church, and the Afro-Christian Convention, united on June 25, 1957, to form the UCC.
+The UCC has approximately 4,600 churches and 712,000 members.

 The UCC maintains full communion with other Protestant denominations, and many of its congregations practice open communion.
 The denomination emphasizes participation in worldwide interfaith and ecumenical efforts.
-The national leadership and General Synod of the UCC have historically favored culturally liberal views on social issues, such as civil rights, LGBT rights, women's rights, and abortion.
+The national leadership and General Synod of the UCC have historically favored theologically liberal positions on issues such as gender, LGBTQ affirmation, and abortion.
 UCC congregations are independent in matters of doctrine and ministry and may not necessarily support the national body's theological or moral stances.
-It self-describes as "an extremely pluralistic and diverse denomination".
+Common theological traditions in the UCC include Liberal, Liberation, Progressive, Reformed, and Restorationist.
+The UCC self-describes as "an extremely pluralistic and diverse denomination," emphasizing Christian unity.